MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Overview of Windows as a service</h3>
-                                                    <p>Simplify Windows 10 management and maintain a consistent Windows 10 experience for your users.
+                                                    <p>Simplify management and maintain a consistent experience for your users.
 Learn the new way to build, deploy, and service Windows through Windows as a service.</p>
                                                 </div>
                                             </div>
                                         </div>